Home Workout Accessories

 Do you need another reason to motivate yourself to exercise more regularly?

-Something great happens when you start going to the gym or get back into a sport... any kind of physical exercise will naturally lift your mood, ease stress and anxiety, and even increase long term memory retention and decision making ability.
+Something great happens when you start going to the gym or get back into a sport...
+Any kind of physical exercise will naturally lift your mood, ease stress and anxiety, and even increase long term memory retention and decision making ability.

 When you exercise, your brain releases endorphins.
 These endorphins activate the opioid receptors in your brain, the same ones that are activated by medical pain killers.
-The upside is you can't get addicted to exercise like you can with pain killers.
+The upside is you can't get addicted to exercise as you can with pain killers.
 Although being addicted to a jog every day isn't the worst thing in the world.